Nonsurgical treatment options for myelopathy

 Upon diagnosis of myelopathy, which is a term for symptoms related to compression of the central spinal cord, most doctors will recommend a patient thoroughly explore nonsurgical treatment options before surgery is considered.
 These conservative therapies can help minimize pain, discomfort and other symptoms, potentially helping to return to normal activity and avoid the need for surgery.

-The most common non-surgical treatments
+The most common nonsurgical treatments for myelopathy

 - Physical therapy, which can help strengthen the muscles around the spine

 - Lifestyle changes which can help patients avoid painful motions and postures and eliminate unhealthy activities like smoking or poor nutrition

 - Soft collars, which can help limit motion and protect the muscles in the neck (for patients whose myelopathy has developed in the cervical, or upper, portion of their spine)

 - Therapeutic massage to relax tense muscles and connective tissue